 You think networking is all about making a sale

 Everyone thinks networking is about making a sale, but it is just as much about educating yourself.
-Learning about different industries, how others are conducting their business should give you tons of information on how to better run, position or market yours.
+Learning about different industries, and how others are conducting their business should give you tons of information on how to better run, position or market yours.

-Add them to your CRM (check out Hubspot, Salesforce, Constant Contact) with notes about what you talked about with any follow up points that are needed.
-For example, “we talked about his need for a bookkeeper and I said I know of a great one I would pass along”, or “he is a big fan of Football, send a follow up e-mail after the Monday Night game”, or best yet “he is interested in my services in one month, send over more details.”
+Add them to your CRM (check out Hubspot, Salesforce, Constant Contact) with notes about what you talked about with any follow-up points that are needed.
+For example, “we talked about his need for a bookkeeper and I said I know of a great one I would pass along”, or “he is a big fan of Football, send a follow-up e-mail after the Monday Night game”, or best yet “he is interested in my services in one month, send over more details.”

 Staying on top of your CRM is very important, let us know if you need some help with this.